LearnersGuild/curriculum-app/modules/Editor-Basics/README.md

 ## Skills

-- Can use Atom or Sublime
+- Can use Atom or Sublime as your editor
-- Can install packages in their editor
+- Can install packages in your editor
-- Can find and install syntax highlighters for their editor for any language
+- Can find and install syntax highlighters for any language in your editor
-- Can find and install linters for their editor for any language
+- Can find and install linters for any language in your editor
-- Can split screen in their editor
+- Can split screen in your editor
-- Can duplicate a line
+- Can duplicate a line in your editor
-- Can search and replace in current file & multiple files
+- Can search and replace in the current file in your editor
+- Can search and replace in all files in your editor
-- Can navigate to a file in their editor without using the mouse (cmd-t)
+- Can navigate to a file without using the mouse, in your editor

 ## Search Terms